muhlenlogan8/Canvas-Dark-Mode/README.md

 # Canvas-Dark-Mode

-A simple Chrome extension to add a dark mode to the Canvas site
+A simple Chrome extension to add a dark mode to the Canvas site so I don't blind myself while working on school work late at night